-Ian Spalter, one of the most influential designers in America, steps down at Instagram
+Ian Spalter steps down as Instagram’s head of design

 Some see Instagram as the future of Facebook, which may be part of the reason behind the leadership change.
 Over the past few years, Instagram’s executives have slowly been replaced by counterparts from Facebook.
 In 2018, Instagram’s founders left the company over a variety of disagreements with Mark Zuckerberg.
 Instagram is now led by Adam Mosseri, formerly the head of Facebook’s News Feed.
 The company also recently replaced the app’s head of engineering James Everingham with Nam Nuygen, who has been at Facebook since 2011.

 Facebook’s reshuffling is not limited to Instagram, however.
 Earlier this year, the company’s No. 3 executive, head of product Chris Cox, and the head of Facebook’s WhatsApp messaging app, Chris Daniels, both quit on the same day.
-In 2018, the founders of Whatsapp also left the company.
+In 2018, the founders of WhatsApp also left the company.

 Facebook is currently under fire for a continued series of privacy and misinformation scandals that recently pushed CEO Mark Zuckerberg to announce a shift in the company’s strategy toward smaller group communication and messaging, including a new redesign that looks similar to Instagram.